r-pai/logger/README.md

 Its prettly simple to use.

-*'CreateLogger'* function - creates the logger and 'Log' functions log messages.
+Create the logger Instance - Use *'CreateLogger'* function
-There are 5 Loglevels currently which can be set to log
+There are 5 functions available to log, all of these linked to a log level.
+- Debug(format string, a ...interface{})
+- Info(format string, a ...interface{})
+- Warn(format string, a ...interface{})
+- Error(format string, a ...interface{})
+- Fatal(format string, a ...interface{})

+Each of the above functions are assoiated to 5 Loglevels.
-- LDEBUG
+- LDebug
-- LINFO
+- LInfo
-- LWARN
+- LWarn
-- LERROR
+- LError
-- LFATAL
+- LFatal

-The *'Log'* function can be called from any goroutine and the logging would not be affected.
+Any of the log level functions can be called from any goroutine and the logging would not be affected.

 ***NOTE**
     Code is not fully tested in real applications.

-***TODO**
-- Add new functions to each loglevel to keep it simple
-- For each log level define custome types to add more information into logs

 Please comment on any issues or provide feedback on how to improve.

 ## # How to install